 Introduction:

-Had Smith not been adopted into the Powhatan Confederacy in early 1607, Powhatan may have had less incentive to help English settlers with provisions to get Jamestown through the winter.
+Likely as part of caring for a province in his domain, Powhatan provided food to Jamestown after the devastating fire of January 7th, 1608, when all buildings except three burned to the ground, destroying almost all winter supplies intended to provision colonists.
+Had Smith not made an effort to ally with the Powhatan Confederacy in early 1607, Powhatan may have had less incentive to help English settlers with provisions to get Jamestown through the winter.

 Ideas for Instruction: